Vakhshoori101/TwitterSentimentAnalysis/README.md

 #### Mac OSX / Linux
 ```
-python3 chess.py
+jupyter notebook
 ```

 #### Windows
 ```
-chess.py
+jupyter notebook
 ```

+### Jupyter Notebook

+Once jupyter notebook is opening, it will list everything in the current directory where you ran "jupyter notebook".

+Here is a tutorial of jupyter notebook as well: https://www.youtube.com/watch?v=HW29067qVWk

+Open up the "Twitter Classification Template" notebook and you are ready to follow along with the youtube video.

-Note: The Minimax AI will not work until you complete the code outlined in the video.
-But, you should try playing against the random AI to make sure that everything works.
+Note: The Template will not work until you complete the code outlined in the video.